jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

 # Test results group 4

-This is the same system as group 3 above, except that I disabled SIP, restored this file to its original contents, then re-enabled SIP:
+This is the same system as group 3 above, except that I disabled SIP, restored the RichText Info.plist file to its original contents, then re-enabled SIP:

     /System/Library/Spotlight/RichText.mdimporter/Contents/Info.plist

-I didn't intentionally change anything else on the system.
-I am sure some files in /tmp and system logs were changed, but no configurations, OSX version, Microsoft Office version, or other similar things were changed.
+I didn't intentionally change anything else on the system, and I was being quite careful about these things.
+I am sure some files in `/tmp` and system logs were changed, but no configurations, OSX version, Microsoft Office version, or other similar things were changed.

 The results reported below use the same test sequence as those above.
 The mdimporter reported when I ran the command `mdimport -d1 foo.docx`